bml-research/data_analysis_bml/portfolio_example/01_example_portfolio.md

 ### Use of LLM (large language models/generative AI)

 Some use of generative AI is permitted but do not rely to heavily on it.
 It is allowed for debugging little mistakes in your code and correcting and rephrasing small paragraphs.
 What is not allowed is to use LLM to do entire analysis and create Rmd files from prompts.
-The resulting code often has a typical "signature" and if teachers suspect that entire blocks of codes or large parts of the text is AI generated, a CGI (involving two teachers) may follow (see below).
+The resulting code often has a typical "signature" and if instructors suspect that entire blocks of codes or large parts of the text is AI generated, a CGI (involving two instructors) may follow (see below).

 ### Stronger Narratives and Interpretations